sueszli/blog/choosing macos.md

      - environment variables must be set through the gui.
      - the file system makes deleting "node_module" folders or uninstalling programs really difficult. programs are unintuively spread across multiple folders you have no overview of.
      - package managers like scoop, winget and chocolatey don't work well together and are not as good as brew or apt.

-## upsides of macos

-the reason i love macos is because for me it's the best of both worlds. you get both the nice bits of linux and windows and have to sacrifice very little.

-- proprietary software support
-- tightly integrated laptop hardware
-- unix based, bash shell, great package manager
-- beautiful gui
-- access to the apple ecosystem (swift, xcode, safari, etc.)